A Heist with Markiplier

-A Heist with Markiplier is a 2019 interactive comedy heist television special written and directed by Mark Fischbach, better known by his online pseudonym Markiplier.
+A Heist with Markiplier is a 2019 interactive comedy film written and directed by Mark Fischbach, better known by his online pseudonym Markiplier.
 The film stars Fischbach, as well as Rosanna Pansino, Matthew Patrick, and Chance Morris in major roles.
-It follows Fischbach on a heist with his assistant (the audience's lens) that goes wrong.
+It follows Fischbach on a heist with his assistant (the audience's POV) that goes wrong.
 If a part of the special is continuous, two end cards will direct viewers to different endings, of which there are 31.

 Following the success of Fischbach's previous interactive video A Date with Markiplier in 2017, he wrote the script for the special a year later, although production did not start until 2019.
 The special was released on YouTube Premium for free on October 30, 2019, and received positive reviews from critics and audiences, who particularly praised the engagement for the audience.
-Part one of a sequel, In Space With Markiplier, was released on April 4, 2022, while part two was released on May 2, 2022.

 Plot

 Markiplier and his assistant break into a museum to steal an ancient box located in a vault.
 A chain of escapades leads them to obtaining the two keys required to enter the vault.
 Mark grabs the box, triggering an alarm.
 Mark gives two escape options: going down a sewer, or using a bomb and escaping from the vault.

-Choosing the sewer, they stumble upon a branch leading to two tunnels: a dark or a light one.

-After choosing the dark tunnel, Mark repeatedly suggests splitting up to cover more ground.
-Choosing this option invariably results in Mark's immediate death or disappearance.
-If the assistant chooses not to split, they and Mark investigate further into a tunnel inhabited by the "Sewer Cult," eventually resulting in the tunnel's destruction, the assistant holding Mark over the enormous pit.
-If they decide to let him go, the assistant escapes the tunnel, having to cope with Mark's demise.
-If they hang on, they both fall, Mark using the box's contents, a portable wormhole device, to allow them to escape.
-The device teleports them through various other timelines of the film before returning them to the start.
-Additionally, one of the "split up" decisions results in the assistant being confronted by "Darkiplier," who tells them that Mark is a liar, and that he has hidden codes in every ending.
-Traveling to the light tunnel somehow brings them to the middle of the ocean, resulting either with the assistant being abducted by pirates, or Mark and the assistant being stranded on a deserted island, either being abducted by aliens (Hanson, Avidan) or joining the company of a potential cannibal (Patrick).
+If they choose the sewer, they stumble upon a branch leading to a dark tunnel and a light one.
+Traveling to the light tunnel brings them to the middle of the ocean, resulting either with the assistant being abducted by pirates, or the pair being stranded on a deserted island, either being abducted by aliens Hanson and Avidan, or joining a potential cannibal.
+If the assistant chooses the dark tunnel, Mark repeatedly suggests splitting up.
+This results in Mark's death or disappearance.
+Only one of the "split up" decisions results in the assistant being confronted by "Darkiplier", who tells them that he has hidden codes in every ending, as well as saying that Mark is a liar snake, leading to the final, 31st ending.
+If the assistant chooses not to split, the two enter a tunnel inhabited by the "Sewer Cult"; when chaos ensues, the assistant holds Mark over a pit.
+If they decide to let him go, the assistant escapes the tunnel.
+If they hang on, they both fall, along with the box from the vault.
+Mark finds a wormhole device, allowing them to escape and return to the start.

-If the assistant chooses to use the bomb to escape the vault, they and Mark escape and are presented with two getaway options: a helicopter or a car.
+If the assistant chooses to use the bomb instead of the sewer to escape the vault, they and Mark escape and are presented with two getaway options: a helicopter or a car.